How to Earn or Upgrade Your Florida Appraiser License

 Governing Agency

-Good to Know: FAQs for how to become an appraiser in Florida
+FAQs about how to become an appraiser in Florida

 Should I get my Florida appraiser license?

+If you’re looking for a flexible, profitable, and challenging career in real estate, consider becoming a licensed appraiser.
 Lenders, property owners, government agencies, and even legal professionals need property appraisals at any given point.
-Regardless of fluctuations in the real estate market, becoming an appraiser can be a very stable, lucrative career, especially with its lower start-up costs compared to other professions.
+Regardless of fluctuations in the Florida housing market, real estate appraisal can be a very stable, lucrative career—especially with its lower start-up costs compared to other professions.

-How long does it take to become a Florida real estate appraiser?
+How long does it take to become a certified appraiser in Florida?

 Helpful resources: